 - “Bring an idea to the table.” — Encourage employees to offer up at least “one way in which they’ve made themselves 1 percent better at doing their job, or a technique for enhancing their end result”; new ideas, based on successful methods, and innovation are often directly related.

 - “Stop, start or keep doing the same.” — To help promote innovation, ask each employee to identify one thing they would ‘start, stop and keep doing’ if they were running the company.
 The answers to those questions can help to highlight innovative ideas that may have otherwise been overlooked if employees were not urged to share them with others.

 - “Utilize technology to promote interaction between employees.” — A growing number of companies rely upon remote employees, and that can be problematic in fostering an exchange of ideas.
+Businesses will need to work around these challenges by learning how to promote innovation through remote interaction and collaboration.
 Fortunately, there are many technological advances that allow even remote employees to interact on a regular basis with on-site staff, thereby fostering an exchange of innovative ideas and suggestions.